emiyl/psvimgtools-frontend/README.md

+# DEVELOPMENT ON THIS SOFTWARE HAS ENDED.
+# I WONT FIX ANY BUGS OR UPDATE THE APPLICATION ANYMORE.

 # About
-This is a MultiPlatfomr GUI Interface For Team Molecule / Yifanlu's PSVIMGTools Which is a tool that can be used to decrypt & extract PSVita Backup Files (.psvimg) Providing you know the AID (AccountID) of the account that created said backup
+This is a MultiPlatform GUI Interface For Team Molecule / Yifanlu's PSVIMGTools Which is a tool that can be used to decrypt & extract PSVita Backup Files (.psvimg) Providing you know the AID (AccountID) of the account that created said backup